-After the Migration Agency has decided to grant residence permit with temporary protection, the beneficiary will receive a residence permit card (UT card) as proof of the residence permit.
-Chapter 21 Section 7 of the Aliens Act (2005:716) states that a person who is granted a residence permit with temporary protection shall be granted a work permit valid for the entire period of temporary protection.
+After the Migration Agency decides to grant a residence permit with temporary protection, the beneficiary receives a residence permit card (UT card) as a proof of the residence permit.
+Chapter 21 Section 7 of the Aliens Act states that a person who is granted a residence permit with temporary protection shall be granted a work permit valid for the entire period of temporary protection.